LukeMcCann/Atari_AssemblyProjects/README.md

     the final column is equivalent to saying: if(flag == val)

     The branch operations simply jump if the flag value is the same as on the right.

+## Op-code PROCESSOR

+Set processor (e.g. PROCESSOR 6502)

+## Op-code SEG

+Atari Reference:
+"The SEG pseudo-op: Though it is not strictly necessary, all of our code uses it.
+Without the .U extension, SEG will create binary data for our ROM.
+With the .U, SEG just allows DASM to populate its symbol table with names/values."

+SEG.U Variables: the label "Variables" will appear in our symbol table's segment list

+SEG: end of uninitialised segment - start of ROM binary

+Define new segment start (e.g. SEG code)

+## Op-code ORG

+Set the origin of code in memory.

+Our code in memory resides in the ROM (read-only memory) space.
+Data stored here may only be read.

+Our code should always start at the default position of $F000 in memory

+## Op-code SEI

+Set interrupt code disabled.

+## Op-code CLD

+Clear decimal mode (disabled BCD (Binary Coded Decimal) decimal math mode)

+## Labels

+Code in assembly is indented one indentation to the right.
+To place Labels we ignore indentation as such:

+    PROCESSOR 6502
+    SEG code
+    ORG $F000

+Start:

+Here "Start" is a Label, labels can be placed at the beginning to a statement, during assemblty the label is assigned the current valye of the active location counter and serves as an instruction operand.

+Labels can either be symbolic or numeric.

+### Symbolic Labels

+A symbolic label consists of an identifier followed by a colon.
+These labels must be defined only once.
+Symbolic labels have a global scope and appear in the object files symbol table.

+### Numeric Labels

+A numeric label consists of a single digit in the range zero through nine followed by a colon.
+Numeric labels are used only for local reference and are not included in the object files symbol table.
+Numeric labels have limited scope and can therefore be redefined repeatedly.

+When a numeric ;label is used as a reference (e.g. as an instruction operand) the suffixes "b" (backward) and "f" (forward) should be added to the numeric label.
+For numeric label N the reference N b referes to the nearest label N defined before the reference, and the reference N f refers to the nearest label N defined after the reference.

 ### First Loop